Reporting

 Some quick tips to customize:

 Take time upfront to understand how each person will use your reports, and build that into your format and design.
-Small changes for your audience can make a big difference in how well your work is received and used.
+Small changes for your audience can have a significant impact on how well your work is received and used.

 Show Your Data Smart